socrata/Socrata-PowerShell/README.md

 ## Installation

-To install this module:
+This module requires PowerShell 5.1 or greater.
+To install, follow these steps:

 1. Download this repository [as a ZIP] or `git clone` it locally
-2. Unzip the repository, if necessary
+2. Unzip the directory, if necessary
 3. Move the `Socrata-PowerShell` directory to wherever you'd like to keep it
-4. [Import the module] in your PowerShell scripts like so: `Import-Module -Name "./Socrata-PowerShell/Socrata.psm1"`
+4. [Import the module] in your PowerShell scripts like so: `Import-Module "./Socrata-PowerShell/Socrata.psm1"` (updating the import filepath as needed)

-Be sure to edit the `-Name` parameter value so it points to the correct path for the `Socrata.psm1` file in your environment.

 For detailed information on installing PowerShell modules locally and globally, see [Installing a PowerShell Module].